Llanz-dev/SnakeReader/README.md

 Still working on...

-Fix the page of author in categories
-Make your user slug becomes fullname
+Combine between the first name and last name in user_slug